 To finance long-term working capital needs and businesses with seasonal fluctuations, you can use funds from an SBA loan.

 The hard part is that SBA loans are difficult to get.
 Only the most creditworthy applicants receive approval.
 Borrowers must have several years in business with good revenues and a strong credit history.

 SBA loan applications require a considerable amount of paperwork and can take several months to get approved.
 SBA loans are highly desirable if you have the credentials and time to wait.

 Under an accounts receivable financing agreement, the lender agrees to make advances up to a certain percentage, say 80%, of the contractor’s total accounts receivable outstanding.
 Repayment terms are either weekly or monthly.
 The contractor retains ownership of the receivables and assumes the risk of non-payment from the customer.

 To make up short-term deficits in cash flow as needed, use funds from an accounts receivable agreement.

 Invoice financing, also known as factoring, lets a contractor receive an advance against the company’s receivables.
 The factor typically will make an advance to the contractor of up to 80% of the invoice amount and collect the balance from the client at due date.
 Funds from factored invoices normally go into the contractor’s bank account the next business day.

 In a factoring agreement, the lender, known as the “Factor”, purchases invoices from the contractor.
 They assume the responsibility of collecting the debt.
 Factoring fees can range from 2% to 4% of invoice value.

-Approval for this type of invoice financing is based more on the creditworthiness of the contractor’s customers than the credit rating of the contractors themselves.
+Approval for this type of invoice financing for subcontractors is based more on the creditworthiness of the contractor’s customers than the credit rating of the contractors themselves.